 But are B2B marketers tackling this?
 Or are they leaving it up to sales?
 It appears that neither are doing a stellar job as Sales Benchmark Index finds that 58% of typical pipelines are stalled or end up as no decision.

-Here are a few reasons marketing needs to get the jump on this:
+Here are a few reasons marketing needs to get the jump on consensus in B2B:

 - 58% of buyers say they spend more time researching